 An industrial engineering program coming soon to Béziers

-It has been official since December 3, 2024: the Polytech School at the University of Montpellier intends to expand its academic offerings by submitting a proposal to the Commission des Titres d’Ingénieur (CTI) a new specialization in industrial engineering.
+It has been official since December 3, 2024: the Polytech School at the University of Montpellier wishes to expand its academic offerings by proposing to the Commission for Engineering Degrees (CTI) a new specialization in industrial engineering.
 The result of close collaboration with the Béziers University Institute of Technology (IUT) and Jean Moulin High School, this ambitious initiative aims to meet the needs of businesses and address the challenges of the ecological transition.

-Polytech Montpellier’s stated goal is to promote the development of higher education and research in dynamic regions where access to high-level programs has historically been limited; starting in 2025, the school will offer a new industrial engineering program in Béziers through the CTI.
+Polytech Montpellier’s stated goal is to promote the development of higher education and research in dynamic regions where access to high-level programs has remained limited.
+Starting in 2025, the school will offer a new industrial engineering program in Béziers through the CTI.
 Thanks to this program, students in the region will now be able to earn a five-year engineering degree without leaving their local area.

 By establishing a presence in Béziers, Polytech Montpellier aims to build bridges between secondary and higher education, guiding high school students all the way to an engineering degree (BAC+5).
 This initiative also aims to promote social inclusion by making high-quality educational programs accessible to regions with limited higher education infrastructure.
 Finally, this program aims to meet the needs of local businesses, particularly in fields related to the green industry and the ecological transition.